GreatSplicing: A Semantically Rich Splicing Dataset: Experiments

-It is important to emphasize that GreatSplicing does not trade between misidentification and splicing detection rates.
-Instead, it achieves a simultaneous improvement in both aspects.
-It will be evident in the following cross-dataset splicing detection experiments.
+It is important to highlight that GreatSplicing does not trade off between misidentification and splicing detection rates.
+Instead, it achieves simultaneous improvement in both aspects.
+The following cross-dataset splicing detection experiments will provide additional clues.